 Biggie #3: Background

-You know how much we’re enjoying and being amazed at the backgrounds we see during our calls or on TV.
+You know how much we’re enjoying and being amazed at the backgrounds we see during our Zoom calls or on TV.
 Perhaps one of the most famous making the rounds now is the unmade bed behind Charlie Puth during the recent Global Citizen One World Together streamed event.
 Nuff said.

 Examine your surroundings for backgrounds by walking around with your phone to check out different areas.
 Here are some ideas: